mrousavy/nitro/docs/docs/comparison.md

 #### No callbacks with return values

-Turbo-Modules does not allow JS callbacks to return a value.
+Expo-Modules does not allow JS callbacks to return a value.

 ```ts
 type SomeCallback = () => number